discordjs/guide/guide/commando/first-command.md

 ### Creating Your Run Method

 The next thing we're going to need is a `run` method.
 This should go right below the constructor for the command.
-Inside, let's return a message:
+Inside, you'll return a message:

 ```js
 module.exports = class MeowCommand extends Command {